creativescala/creative-scala/src/pages/setup/background.md

 Integrated development environments (IDEs) are an alternative approach that combine a text editor, a compiler, and several other programmer tools into a single program.
 Some people swear by IDEs, while some people prefer to use the terminal and a text editor.
 Our recommendation if you're new to programming is to take the terminal-and-text-editor approach.
-If you're already used to an IDE than IntelliJ IDEA is currently the best IDE for Scala development.
+If you're already used to an IDE then IntelliJ IDEA is currently the best IDE for Scala development.

 ### Version Control